 Skippyjon Jones and the Big Bones by Judy Schachner

 We absolutely love Skippyjon Jones books in my classroom – he is a hoot!
-In this tale, when SkippyJon disappears into his closet, he thinks he is on a mission to hunt the rarest dinosaur there is!
-Of course, the regular sidekicks are in the story too, which make this dino adventure even more fun!
+In this tale, when Skippyjon disappears into his closet, he thinks he is on a mission to hunt the rarest dinosaur there is!
+Of course, the regular sidekicks are in the story too, which makes this dino adventure even more fun!